 The Graduate Student Peer Mentor Awards recognize graduate students who exhibit stellar mentorship qualities.
 These graduate students are selected based on their ability to mentor undergraduate and/or graduate students, on or off campus.

-Applications for the 2019 Peer Mentor Awards will open in Spring 2019.
+Nominations for the next round of Graduate Student Peer Mentor Awards will open in spring 2024.

 Willingness to share knowledge, skills, and expertise

 A good mentor is willing to teach what he/she knows and accept the mentee where they currently are in their professional development.
 Good mentors can remember what it was like just starting out in the field.
 The mentor does not take the mentoring relationship lightly and understands that good mentoring requires time and commitment and is willing to continually share information and their ongoing support with the mentee.

 Provides guidance and constructive feedback